 CareerWise is building the nation's first statewide modern youth apprenticeship program

-This framework was built on lessons learned from successful engagement with multiple communities over the past year and a half, as well as others who have determined they are not yet ready to implement a youth apprenticeship program.
-It was also informed by lessons learned by a number of strong sector partnerships across the state.
-We are certain we will continue to learn and this framework will continue to evolve, but this version will be the one we use to make decisions about additional partnerships in the third year of the pilot, which corresponds to the 2020-21 school year.
+If you are interested in building toward a future launch of youth apprenticeships in your community, please feel free to take a look at our updated community readiness framework below to understand elements and partnerships needed in place in anticipation of a application.
+This framework was built on lessons learned from successful engagement with multiple communities over the past two years, as well as others who have determined they are not yet ready to implement a youth apprenticeship program.
+It was also informed by lessons learned by a number of strong sector partnership across the state.

-While readiness preparation is complex and may involve a few heavy lifts in your community, the good news is that CareerWise Colorado and a number of state agencies are available to help you with different components of your plan.
-Throughout the framework detail in the third section, look for suggestions around who you might want to reach out to for help with that component of the framework.
+While readiness preparation is complex and may involve a few heavy lifts in your community, the good news is that CareerWise Colorado and a number of state agencies are available to help you with different components of your planning.
+Throughout the framework detail, look for suggestions for organizations who you might want to reach out to for help with that component of the framework.

 Please feel free to reach out to us at firstname.lastname@example.org to schedule a phone call with a member of our team to learn more about the readiness framework or our application process for expanding to new communities in future years.